Promotion

 -

-3. Interview Coaching
+Interview Coaching

-When we coach academics on verbal presentation skills, we take a close look at how they tell their story – is it engaging, compelling, and memorable?
-What about body language and voice projection: Can people hear them from the back of the room?
+When we coach academics on verbal presentation skills, we take a close look at how they tell their story.
+Is it engaging, compelling, and memorable?
+What about body language and voice projection?
+Can people hear them from the back of the room?
 Are applicants speaking so fast that no one can follow?
 To prepare applicants for challenging questions, we help them build proactive response strategies that will get them out of any corner with dignity and charm.